tarasowski/backend/dynamodb/001_dynamoDB_pluralsight.md

 ```

 `UpdateExpression` is the expression which drives which attributes will be updated.
 It looks unsual simply because it's made up of keywords and tokens.
 In this case we use the keyword `SET` which allows us to create or update attributes. `ExpressionAttributeNames` and `ExpressionAttributeValues` are substitued for the tokens in the `UpdtaeExpression`.
 For example `#LN` will be replaced with `LastName` and `#NOL` will be replaced with number of `NoOfLogins`.
 The same will be happening with `:t and :n`.

+**Note:** An expression in a programming language is a combination of one or more explicit values, constants, variables, operators, and functions that the programming language interprets (according to its particular rules of precedence and of association) and computes to produce ("to return", in a stateful environment) another value.
+This process, as for mathematical expressions, is called evaluation.
+[Source](https://en.wikipedia.org/wiki/Expression_(computer_science))

+**Important:** The following keywords are reserved for use by DynamoDB.
+Do not use any of these words as attribute names in expressions.
+[Source](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ReservedWords.html)

 Another keyword we can us in `UpdateExpression`is `ADD` which allows us to increment a number datatype by the number specified.
 We have here also a `ConditionExpression` which allows us to specify a condition that must be specified in order to perform an update.